 Responsible Gambling

-According to the World Health Organization, approximately 1–3% of the population experiences gambling-related problems (WHO, 2019). a recognised gambling regulator reported 0.3% of UK adults are classified as problem gamblers (a recognised gambling regulator, 2023).
-If gambling is affecting your daily life, contact GamCare at gamcare.org.uk or call the National Gambling Helpline on 0808 8020 133 for free confidential support.
+According to the World Health Organization, approximately 1–3% of the population experiences gambling-related problems (WHO, 2019).
+A recognised gambling regulator reported 0.3% of UK adults are classified as problem gamblers (a recognised gambling regulator, 2023).
+If gambling is affecting your daily life, pause play and use a recognised responsible-gambling support service in your jurisdiction for confidential help.

 Frequently Asked Questions